 With St. Patrick’s Day on the horizon I thought these Guinness Chocolate Cupcakes with Irish Whiskey Frosting drizzled with a caramel made from Bailey’s Irish Cream would be the perfect sweet for a holiday get together.
 In my kitchen beer isn’t just for drinking; and Guinness adds a great touch to these baked goods!

 I had wanted to make the Chocolate Stout Cake from Barrington Brewery in Barrington, MA for the longest time; since 2002 when I first saw the recipe in Bon Appetit magazine.
 How it constantly got away from me is a mystery but it did and yet I never forgot about it; especially since discovering, much to my own surprise, just how much I love Guinness Stout Beer.
+Finally the time came and I decided to make these Guinness Chocolate Cupcakes with Irish Whiskey Frosting.

 I decided this year it was time for that new photo for a great recipe and if I would have given up it could have been considered an epic fail.
 The cupcakes both flowed outside the liners and also sank in the middle making for a worse subject than in the photos I considered no longer acceptable.
 I did one tray at a time and after the first misstep I removed some of the batter from the liners and tried again.
 Nope, not gonna work; same thing happened but to a lesser degree.